rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 3. sporadically occurring "spikes" of long duration latency.

 The constant and average random components of interrupt latency completely characterize `sysDelay` and are determined by incorporating the interrupt latency measurement into the pps-client software.
 The pps-client driver that records the reception time of a PPS interrupt also has the ability to measure the initiation and reception times of a test interrupt triggered across a pair of GPIO pins.
-The time difference in those is used to determine the PPS interrupt latency for a particular RPi 2 and Linux kernel.
+The time difference in those is used to determine the PPS interrupt latency for a particular RPi and Linux kernel.
 The median of the latency measurement then becomes the applied `sysDelay` value.
 This cancels the median of the delay from the PPS rising edge generated by the hard limiting in the controller.

-The long duration latency of Component 3 is treated as [noise that is to be removed](#jitter-spikes).
+The long duration latency of component 3 is treated as [noise that is to be removed](#jitter-spikes).

 ### Raspberry Pi 2 {#raspberry-pi-2}

-The quantitative noise characteristics of Raspberry Pi 2 and Raspberry Pi 3 are quite different.
+Although qualitatively similar, the quantitative noise characteristics of Raspberry Pi 2 and Raspberry Pi 3 are quite different.
 Raspberry Pi 3 noise is described in a [separate section](#raspberry-pi-3).
 Typical Raspberry Pi 2 PPS delay noise (jitter) is shown in Figure 1a.

 <a name="timed-event"></a>
 ![Raspberry Pi 2 Jitter Distribution](pps-jitter-distrib.png)

 Figure 1a is data that was captured from an RPi 2 test unit over 24 hours to the file `/var/local/pps-jitter-distrib` by setting `jitter-distrib=enable` in `/etc/pps-client.conf` and is typical data that is easily generated on any RPi 2.

 Figure 1a shows a delay peak at zero (relative to `sysDelay`) followed by infrequent sporadic interrupt delays in the log plot.
 These delays are caused by other processes running in the Linux kernel.
 Even though pps-client is a real-time process, the PPS interrupt does not always receive an immediate response.
 The situation is much better on the 4.0 kernel than on previous kernels.
 On real-time configured 3.0 kernels `sysDelay` was on the order of 25 usecs.
-On the stock 4.0 kernel `sysDelay` has shrunk to about 8 usecs.
+On the stock 4.0 kernel `sysDelay` has shrunk to about 8 usecs on Raspberry Pi 2.
 But delays caused by other running processes continue to be a problem.
-The [Linus Real-Time Working Group](http://elinux.org/Real_Time_Working_Group) has been making steady progress toward eliminating real-time performance issues of this kind.
-Hopefully that progress will continue.
 Clearly, the pps-client controller can [synchronize the time precisely](InterruptTimerDistrib.png).
 Evidently, the most significant impediment to precisely timing external events is sporadic Linux kernel interrupt latency.

 The random noise component at zero in Figure 1a is a combination of randomness in the response time of the system to the PPS interrupt and flicker noise in the clock oscillator.
 These random components can be evaluated by comparing the jitter distribution in Figure 1a to the test interrupt delay distribution collected over the same 24 hour period.